lyngon/redgrease/docs/source/intro.rst

     Inspired by the "remote builders" of the official `redisgears-py <https://github.com/RedisGears/redisgears-py>`_ client, but with some differences, eg:

-    * Supports reuse of 'partial' Gear functions.
+    * Supports reuse of 'open' (incomplete) Gear functions.

     * Can be created without a Redis connection.